 The Neponset River Watershed Association is a regional nonprofit conservation group working to protect and restore the natural resources of the 14-town watershed area that drains to the Neponset River in Greater Boston.
 The Association’s tight-knit and mission-driven staff of nine applies its expertise in watershed science, engineering, policy, and communications to the cross-disciplinary challenges of managing an urban watershed.

 Two critical goals for the Association are to reduce stormwater pollution and restore more natural streamflow patterns in our highly developed watershed.
 Toward those ends, we work with municipalities and property owners to reduce polluted stormwater runoff, increase groundwater recharge, reduce peak flows, and reduce the volume of water diverted from the watershed by private and municipal water supply and wastewater management activities.

 The Association has an immediate opening for a full-time Stormwater and Water Conservation Professional.
 The Professional will work alongside our other program staff to provide technical assistance, training, and outreach to residents, business owners and municipalities on stormwater management and water conservation issues.
 This may include activities such as:

 - Working with businesses and municipal staff to prioritize, design and install stormwater BMP retrofits to improve water quality and fixture updates to increase water efficiency.

 - Analyzing water use data to recommend and implement targeted water conservation outreach interventions and/or incentives.

 - Contacting landscapers and retailers to encourage compliance with the MA fertilizer law and best practices.

 - Delivering technical training and presenting information to municipal staff, business groups or local residents on stormwater and water conservation topics and organizing training to be delivered by third-party instructors.

-The successful applicant should have a bachelors or master’s degree in civil or environmental engineering, hydrology, geology, water resource management or a related field.
+The successful applicant should have a bachelors or master’s degree in civil or environmental engineering, hydrology, geology, water resource management, planning or a related field.
 Work experience with stormwater management, water supply, and/or wastewater management will be invaluable, as will experience working with municipalities.
 Experience with locating and designing stormwater best management practices and/or management of municipal water conservation programs will be very helpful.